Estimating means of bounded random variables by betting: Concentration inequalities via nonnegative supermartingales

-and so if $X_1^n$ are independent (a sufficient but not necessary condition), the following process can be used in Step (b):
+and so if $X_1^n$ are independent (say), the following process can be used in Step (b):

 Usually, the only fact that matters for the Chernoff method is that $\EE_P[M^m_t] \leq 1$, and Markov's inequality is applied (instead of Ville's) in Step (c).
 To complete the story, the Chernoff method then involves a smart choice for $\lambda$.
 Setting $\lambda := \sqrt{8\log (1/\alpha) / n}$ recovers the familiar Hoeffding inequality for the batch sample-size setting.
 Taking a union bound over $X_1^n$ and $-X_1^n$ yields the Hoeffding confidence interval \eqref{eq:hoeffding} exactly.
-Using our 4-step approach, the resulting confidence sequence is a time-uniform generalization of Hoeffding's inequality, recovering the latter precisely including constants at time $n$; see~\citep{howard_exponential_2018} for other generalizations.
+Using our 4-step approach, the resulting confidence sequence is a time-uniform generalization of Hoeffding's inequality, recovering the latter precisely including constants at time $n$; see~\cite{howard_exponential_2018} for this and other generalizations.

 In recent parlance, a statistic like $M^m_t$, which has at most unit expectation under the null, has been called a betting score~\citep{shafer2019language} or an $e$-value~\citep{vovk_testing_randomness_2019} and their relationship to sequential testing \citep{grunwald_safe_2019} and estimation \citep{ramdas2020admissible} as an alternative to $p$-values has been recently examined.
-In parametric settings with singleton null and alternative hypotheses, the likelihood ratio is an $e$-value.
-Another recent example in composite null testing is the split likelihood ratio statistic~\citep{wasserman2020universal} (and its variants).
-However, our current setup is more complex: $\Pcal^m$ is highly composite, there is no common dominating measure to define likelihood ratios, but Hoeffding's result above provides us with a way to construct an $e$-value.
+In parametric settings with singleton nulls and alternative hypotheses, the likelihood ratio is an $e$-value.
+For composite null testing, the split likelihood ratio statistic~\citep{wasserman2020universal} (and its variants) are e-values.
+However, our setup is more complex: $\Pcal^m$ is highly composite, there is no common dominating measure to define likelihood ratios, but Hoeffding's result yields an $e$-value.
+(In fact, it yields test supermartingale and hence an e-process, which is an e-value even at stopping times.)

-In summary, the Chernoff method is simply one (powerful, but as it turns out, rather limited) way to construct an $e$-value.
-This paper provides better constructions of $M^m_t$, whose expectation is exactly equal to one, thus removing one source of looseness in the Hoeffding-type approach above, as well as better ways to pick the tuning parameter $\lambda$ (which will correspond to our bet).
+In summary, the Chernoff method is simply one powerful, but as it turns out, rather limited way to construct an $e$-value.
+This paper provides better constructions of $M^m_t$, whose expectation is exactly equal to one, thus removing one source of looseness in the Hoeffding-type approach above, as well as better ways to pick the tuning parameter $\lambda$, which will correspond to our bet.